Step 4: Full View

 Should Engineer A accurately disclose Engineer C's current status, including her definitive withdrawal, when referencing third-party interest to Engineer B, or may Engineer A invoke Engineer C's prior interest as though it remains active to accelerate the stalled negotiation?

-Disclose Engineer C's Withdrawal Accurately Board's choice Accurately represent the current state of third-party interest to Engineer B, including the fact that Engineer C initially expressed interest but has since definitively decided not to proceed, thereby preserving the truthfulness of any reference to prior market interest.
+O1 Accurately represent the current state of third-party interest to Engineer B, including the fact that Engineer C initially expressed interest but has since definitively decided not to proceed, thereby preserving the truthfulness of any reference to prior market interest.
+Board's choice

 The Business Negotiation Competitive Pressure Misrepresentation Prohibition Obligation bars Engineer A from fabricating or misrepresenting competitive pressure, including falsely implying a third party is an active competing bidder when that party has definitively withdrawn.
 The Technically True But Misleading Statement Prohibition establishes that engineers may not make statements deliberately crafted to create a materially false impression even when individual words are technically accurate.
 The Business Negotiation Non-Exemption Principle confirms that professional honesty obligations apply in full force to commercial negotiations and are not suspended by the adversarial or commercially pressured nature of such dealings.